Jonathan Simmons, PhD

 • Simmons, J. (forthcoming).
 De-converting from indigenous religious traditions.
 In P. Zuckerman & A. Zamušinski (Eds.), The Oxford Handbook of Apostasy and Religious Deconversion.
 Oxford University Press.

-• Simmons, J. (2021).
-The politics of non-religion.
-In J. M. Smith & R. T. Cragun (Eds.), Secularity and Nonreligion in North America (pp. 152–170).
-Bloomsbury Publishing.
-DOI
+• Simmons, J. (2024).
+The politics of nonreligion.
+In J. M. Smith & R. T. Cragun (Eds.), Secularity and nonreligion in North America: An introduction (pp. 152–170).
+Bloomsbury Academic.
+Book link

 Book reviews